braycarlson/alphares/README.md

 * 1154x1080
 * 1080x1080

-## Framerate Limit
-You must set the FPS field to `0` in alphares, if you want to have a **Unlimited** framerate limit in Fortnite.

-## Notice
+## Note
+* Please ensure you have launched **Fortnite** at least once, and allowed the game to automatically detect the best settings or have saved custom settings in-game before running alphares.
-* You may also need to set a custom resolution in your Nvidia or AMD Control Panel for alphares to work.
+* You need to set a custom resolution in your Nvidia or AMD Control Panel as well as in alphares to use a custom resolution in Fortnite.
-* alphares can set the read-only attribute on the configuration file.
-It is on by default, however, you will not be allowed to save changes in your Fortnite Settings while it is on.
-If it is off, Fortnite **may** overwrite your custom settings when you update the game.
+* alphares can set/unset the read-only attribute for the Fortnite configuration file.
+It is set by default, however, you will not be allowed to make changes to settings in-game while it is set.
+If it is unset, Fortnite **may** overwrite your custom settings when you update the game.
-* alphares will save your custom settings to `C:\Users\Username\AppData\Local\FortniteGame\Saved\Config\WindowsClient\GameUserSettings.ini`, and set the read-only attribute after saving the file.
+* You must set the FPS field to `0` in alphares, if you want to have a **Unlimited** framerate in Fortnite.

 ## To-Do
 * Draw an outline on the `Apply` button when focused